saezlab/decoupleR/README.md

 coverage](https://codecov.io/gh/saezlab/decoupleR/branch/master/graph/badge.svg)](https://codecov.io/gh/saezlab/decoupleR?branch=master)
 <!-- badges: end -->

-> a community effort by saezlab members
+> a community effort by [saezlab](www.saezlab.org) members

 ## Overview

-**Under development** - This R package allows to combine a variety of gene sets with a variety of statistics for functional genomics analyses.
+**Under development** - decoupleR aims to combine various gene sets resources with a variety of statistics for functional genomics analyses.

+## How to contribute?

-## How to add a new statistic
+### How to add a new statistic

   - Open an [issue](https://github.com/saezlab/decoupleR/issues) stating
     which statistic you would like to add.
 Assign it to yourself and